Action role-playing game: 2020s: Continued popularity

-The latest games in long time turn based RPG series of Final Fantasy and Dragon Age; Final fantasy XVI and Dragon Age: The Veilguard respectively have been Action RPGs.
-Diablo-style ARPGS continue to be popular.
+New mainline entries in the long-term turn-based RPG series of Final Fantasy and Dragon Age; Final Fantasy XVI (2023) and Dragon Age: The Veilguard (2024), respectively, have been action RPGs.
+Diablo-style ARPGs also continue to be popular.

 Subgenres

 Dungeon crawl

 A dungeon crawl is a type of scenario in role-playing games (RPGs) in which players navigate a maze (a "dungeon"), battling various monsters, avoiding traps, solving puzzles, and looting any treasure they may find.